larpchronicles/rules/chronicles-rulebook.md

 There exists for Ritualists a "Standard Library" of Rituals, of which all Ritualists have access to at all times, as they are capable of producing a new scroll  for these Rituals from Memory.
 Rituals outside of this Library must be acquired through diligent research or through discovery in the world at large.
 Scrolls for Rituals outside the Standard Library may have the potential to be Memorized or even Taught, with each Scroll indicating how many times, if at all, it may be Memorized, and subsequently if it can be Taught and how often.
 Once Memorized, a Scroll is considered part of that Ritualist's Standard Library.
 If a Ritual is not part of the Ritualist's Standard Library, they must have the exact scroll to perform the Ritual, and this must be shown to Plot before Ritual can begin.
 If a Ritualist wishes to Memorize a Scroll, they must do so by showing the Scroll to Plot, so Plot can note their Character Sheet and the Scroll appropriately.
 For any Ritual in the Standard Library, a Ritualist must still have a Scroll representation during the Ritual, following all normal rules, they simply do not need the tagged Scroll item.

 For Base Standard Library (not Memorized) Rituals, only the Fundamental Four Elements need to be achieved in order to guarantee success.
 For all others, it is recommended that further aspects be added, as with each increase in a Ritual's level, the odds of success decrease.
-It is claimed that a Ritualist who attempts to cast a Ritual of exactly their Ranks in Ritual Magic using only the Fundamental Four Elements, they have at best a 60% chance of success.
-Higher Ranks in Ritual Magic, use of Props, secondary Casters, or other Participants can help increase these odds.
+It is claimed that a Ritualist who attempts to cast a Ritual using only the Fundamental Four Elements, they have at best a 60% chance of success.
+Use of Props, secondary Casters, or other Participants can help increase these odds.
 Similarly, poor performance, inappropriate props or participants, or disjointed or disharmonic casting may decrease the odds of success, and invite potential Backlash.

 A Ritual has 4 Possible Outcomes.
 First is Success.
 This indicates that the Ritual has succeeded as intended, and the desired effect has been achieved without further incident.
 Second is a Flaw.
 This means that the Ritual has completed, but often with a side-effect of some kind, with varying degrees of severity.
 Third is a Failure.
 This indicates that the Ritual failed, with no further effects, but any Spirit Gems or other consumable materials used in the Ritual are still consumed.
 Last, and most feared, is a Backlash.
 This indicates that the Ritual not only Failed, but a severe negative effect has occurred, up to and including Death of the Caster or Participants, and just as a Failure, any Spirit Gems or materials are still consumed.